fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://medium.com/@raymond-lind/ssrf-lfi-in-uploads-feature-321d83b93ec0">-SSRF & LFI In Uploads Feature</a>

+<a href="https://blog.neolex.dev/13/">-Critical SSRF on Evernote</a>

 # Chained Issues / Chained Bugs :
 <a href="https://medium.com/@tushar.tilak.sharma/a-tale-of-open-redirection-to-stored-xss-6ad426ae9d43">-A Tale of Open Redirection to Stored XSS</a>

 <a href="https://medium.com/@TutorialBoy24/the-story-of-3-bugs-that-lead-to-unauthorized-rce-pascom-systems-d2dcb0410f3b">-The story of 3 bugs that lead to Unauthorized RCE — Pascom Systems</a>

+<a href="https://medium.com/@haroonhameed_76621/achieving-remote-code-execution-via-unrestricted-file-upload-6050f360c218">-Achieving Remote Code Execution via Unrestricted File Upload</a>

+<a href="https://positive.security/blog/dompdf-rce">-From XSS to RCE (dompdf 0day)</a>

+<a href="https://hackerone.com/reports/1439593">-Arbitrary file read via the bulk imports UploadsPipeline </a>

+<a href="https://medium.com/@tobydavenn/how-i-was-able-to-takeover-any-account-on-one-of-europes-largest-media-companies-e8d25e59c08">-How I Was Able To TakeOver Any Account On One Of Europe's Largest Media Companies</a>